TaalVerena/cuppa-cake/README.md

 ### Existing Features
 #### General Navigation
 ##### Navigation Bar
 The navigation bar is located at the top of the page and provides easy access to the main sections of the site.
-The navigation bar includes links to the home page, product categories, search functionality, user account, shopping cart, and contact page.
+The navigation bar includes links to the home page, product categories, search functionality, user account, shopping bag, and contact page.

 ![Navigation Bar](/README_files/images/navigation-bar.png)